-Figure 4 presents electricity savings reported by the California investor-owned utilities (IOUs) for their 2010-2012 residential and commercial efficiency programs.17 to dominate public power energy efficiency programs, accounting for almost half of the total gross energy savings achieved (46.4 percent) for FY 2013-2014.
-While lighting has traditionally provided the most cost-effective savings (which offsets the more costly programs or non-resource programs, thus ensuring an overall cost-effective portfolio for utility-customer funded programs), building codes and mandates are decreasing the "low-hanging" availability of
+Figure 4 presents electricity savings reported by the California investor-owned utilities (IOUs) for their 2010-2012 residential and commercial efficiency programs.

+The vast majority of reported IOU customer bill-funded electricity savings for 2010-2012 are from indoor lighting measures.
+Lighting also continues to dominate public power energy efficiency programs, accounting for almost half of the total gross energy savings achieved (46.4 percent) for FY 2013-2014.
+While lighting has traditionally provided the most cost-effective savings (which offsets the more costly programs or non-resource programs, thus ensuring an overall cost-effective portfolio for utility-customer funded programs), building codes and mandates are decreasing the "low-hanging" availability of low-cost lighting retrofits for these voluntary efficiency programs.